waseemingly/tp/docs/DeveloperGuide.md

 * `Model#updateFiltered<TYPE>List`: Update the list displayed in the UI to print all the existing developers ,clients or projects.

-Given below is an example usage scenario and how the find mechanism behaves at each step:
+Given below is an example usage scenario and how the `list` mechanism behaves at each step:

-**Step 1** The user used the `find` feature to search for something and the UI is only displaying some of the developers
+**Step 1** The user used the `find` feature to search for something and the UI is only displaying some developers

 **Step 2** To list all the developers, the user executes the command `list-developer`. `AddressBookParser`